swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 ## Removing files: `git rm`

 If you want to remove a file from your repository, use `git rm`.
-Not that past versions of the file will remain in the repository history.
+Note that past versions of the file will remain in the repository history.

 ### ![Exercise](pics/exercise.jpg) Exercise: Practice using `git rm`